RohanAlexander/starter_folder/README.md

-# Self-reported LLM Usage and Results on a Data Science Project: Evidence from a Canadian Undergraduate Data Science Course
+# Self-reported LLM Usage and Outcomes on a Data Science Project: Evidence from a Canadian Undergraduate Data Science Course

 ## Overview